rochus-keller/LjTools/README.md

 Here is an Asm Editor screenshot:
 ![LjAsmEditor Screenshot](http://software.rochus-keller.info/LjAsmEditor_screenshot_1.png)

+### Binary Versions

+Here is a precompiled version of LjAsmEditor for Linux i386: http://software.rochus-keller.info/LjAsmEditor_linux32.tar.gz

+Here is a precompiled version of LjBcViewer for Linux i386: http://software.rochus-keller.info/LjBcViewer_linux32.tar.gz

+Both versions require a working Qt 5.x base package and printsupport compatible with i386; LuaJIT is statically linked with the binaries.

 ### Build Steps

 Follow these steps if you want to build LjBcViewer yourself: